psychemedia/middle-english-romances/sir-orfeo.md

 In the orchard to the quen hye come,
 And her up in her armes nome, `[took]`
 And brought hir to bed attelast,
-And held hir there fine fast ;
+And held hir there fine fast;
 Ac ever sche held in o cri
 And wold up and owy.
 When Orfeo herd that tiding
-Never him nas wers for no thing ;
+Never him nas wers for no thing;
 He come with knightes tene
 To chaumber right bifor the quene,
-And biheld and seyd with grete pite :
+And biheld and seyd with grete pite:
 O lef `[dear]` liif, what is te, `[thee]`
 That ever yete hast ben so stille,
-And now gredest `[criest]` wonder schille `[shrill]` ;
+And now gredest `[criest]` wonder schille `[shrill]`;
 Thi bodi, that was so white y core, `[before]`
 With thine nailes is al to tore,
-Alias ! thi rode, `[complexion]` that was so red,
+Alias! thi rode, `[complexion]` that was so red,
-Is al wan as thou were ded ;
+Is al wan as thou were ded;
 And also thine fingres smale,
-Beth al blodi and al pale ;
+Beth al blodi and al pale;
-Alias ! thi lovesum eyghen `[eyes]` to
+Alias! thi lovesum eyghen `[eyes]` to
-Loketh so man doth on his fo ;
+Loketh so man doth on his fo;
 A dame, Ich biseche merci,
 Let ben al this reweful cri,
 And tel me what the is, and hou,
-And what thing may the help now ?
+And what thing may the help now?
 Tho lay sche stille attelast,
 And gan to wepe swithe `[very]` fast,
-And seyd thus the king to :
+And seyd thus the king to:
-Alias ! mi lord, sir Orfeo,
+Alias! mi lord, sir Orfeo,
 Seththen `[since]` we first to gider were,
 Ones wroth never we nere,
 Bot ever Ich have y loved the
 As mi liif, and so thou me,
 Ac now we mot `[must]` delen ato,
 Do thi best, for y mot go.
-Alias ! quath he, forlorn Ich am,
+Alias! quath he, forlorn Ich am,
-Whider wiltow go and to wham ?
+Whider wiltow go and to wham?
 Whider thou gost Ichil with the,
 And whider Y go thou schalt with me.
 Nay, nay, sir, that nought nis,
-Ichil the telle al how it is :
+Ichil the telle al how it is:
 As Ich lay this under tide,
 And slepe under our orchard side,
 Ther come to me to fair knightes
 Wele y armed al to rightes,
 And bad me comen an heighing, `[directly]`
-And speke with her lord the king ;
+And speke with her lord the king;
 And Ich answerd at wordes bold,
 Y durst nought, no y nold.
 Thai priked oghain `[again]` as thai might drive,
 Tho com her king also blive,
 With an hundred knightes and mo,
-And damissels an hundred al so ;
+And damissels an hundred al so;
 Al on snowe white stedes,
 As white as milke were her wedes,
 Y no seighe never yete bifore
-So fair creatours y core !
+So fair creatours y core!
 The king hadde a croun on hed,
 It nas of silver, no of gold red,
-Ac it was of a precious ston ;
+Ac it was of a precious ston;
-As bright as the sonne it schon :
+As bright as the sonne it schon:
 And as son as he to me cam,
 Wold Ich, nold Ich, he me nam,
 And made me with him ride,
 Opon a palfray bi his side,
 And brought me to his pallays,
-Wele atird in ich ways ;
+Wele atird in ich ways;
 And schewed me castels and tours,
-Rivers, forestes, frith `[forest]` with flours ;
+Rivers, forestes, frith `[forest]` with flours;
 And his riche stedes `[places]` ichon,
 And seththen me brought oghain horn,
 In to our owhen orchard,
-And said to me after ward :
+And said to me after ward:
 Loke dame, to morwe thatow be
-Right here under this ympe tre ;
+Right here under this ympe tre;
 And than thou schalt with ous go
 And live with ous ever mo,
 And yif thou makest ous y let,